top of page

 • 4.5-inch louvers have a bold, architectural presence.
 They work well with substantial curtains, including lined linen, blackout drapes, or heavier woven textures, but look mismatched with anything gossamer or ultra-lightweight.

 The practical takeaway: if you already have shutters installed, match your curtain weight to your louver size before buying fabric samples.
 If you are selecting shutters and curtains together from scratch, choose the louver size first, then let it guide fabric weight.
 Our team at Home Blinds and Floors routinely walks clients through this sequencing during in-home consultations, because getting it backwards leads to returns and remeasuring.
 For a complete look at available shutter styles and profiles, see our guide to different styles of plantation shutters.
+Homeowners comparing shutter options with other window coverings may also find our resource on blinds for shutters a useful reference for understanding the differences.
+For a deeper look at the full range of common types of interior shutters, our 2025 guide covers every profile and material option in detail.
+Homeowners also researching types of house shutters will find a thorough breakdown of every style and material available.

 Modern living room with large horizontal plantation shutters demonstrating louver size comparison and natural light control